 Case citators also provide annotations that tell you whether your case is still considered good law.
 These annotations indicate whether judges in other cases have Followed, Applied, Distinguished, etc the reasoning for the legal principle you are researching.

 Note that you should always read the full text of the case to make up your own mind on whether a case is still good law.
 You will need to locate the full text of the case, however this may not always be provided as a link in the case citator.
 In this situation, you will need to check the legal abbreviation in the Monash Legal Abbreviations guide.
 For example, VSCA stands for Victorian Supreme Court of Appeal.
-You can then search for the full text case using the Monash Online cases page.
+You can then search for the full text case using the Monash Cases Library guide.

 What else can you use in your research?